gorylpe/TSPSimulatedAnnealing/README.md

 # Summary

 I think I made pretty good analysis of simulated annealing metaheuristic.
 Everything consists of my own research on this subject.
-In my opinion these plots and their interpretation are enough to construct efficiency program.
+In my opinion these plots and their interpretation are enough to construct an efficient program.